TheSuunny/Yove.Proxy/README.md

-# pYove Socks4/Socks5 for IWebProxy
+# Yove.Proxy Socks4/Socks5 for IWebProxy

 This project is suitable for all WebProxy, HTTP Client, WebSocket and for others.